AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 responsible for minimizing the inconsistency between the knowledge base and learning models.

-Finally, the integration of these three parts occurs through **Bridge** part, which features class ``SimpleBridge`` (derived from base class ``BaseBridge``).
-Bridge part synthesize data, learning, and reasoning, and facilitate the training and testing of the entire Abductive Learning framework.
+The integration of these parts are achieved through the **Bridge** part, which features class ``SimpleBridge`` (derived from base class ``BaseBridge``).
+Bridge part synthesize data, learning, and reasoning, and facilitate the training and testing of the entire ABL framework.

 Use ABL-Package Step by Step
 ----------------------------